Yograj2024/netflix-gpt/README.md

 # Build GPT search page :-
-- **Designed GPT Search Page UI**
+- Designed GPT Search Page UI
-  Created a visually appealing and responsive search page for GPT search functionality.
 - Integrated GPT API using for generating recommendations.
   - Implemented an **input field**.
   - Now, when a user types text (e.g., *funny movies*), the app fetches data from the API.